How to Choose a Domain Name

 Choosing a domain name can be a delicate process.
 Pick the wrong one, and your business may suffer.
 Pick the right one, and it can catapult you into quick notoriety, or at least it can help make branding easier.

-The most important things to remember when choosing what domain to acquire is that it should be something easy to spell and remember, non-trademarked, and that ideally includes a keyword.
+The most important things to remember when choosing what domain to acquire is that it should be something easy to spell and remember, it should be non-trademarked, and it should ideally include a keyword.

 Subscribe for More Domain Buying & Selling Advice